Podiatry

 Year: 3

-This module builds on the student's clinical skills and provides them with the opportunity to further integrate theory into practice, with a greater emphasis on management of the 'at risk' patient and the use of nail surgery procedures in the podiatric management plan.
+This module builds on previously acquired clinical skills and provides the opportunity to further integrate theory into practice, with a greater emphasis on management of the 'at risk' patient and the introduction of nail surgery procedures in the podiatric management plan.

 Clinical reasoning will underpin clinical decision-making whilst developing critical reflection for lifelong practice.
 Students will explore specialist roles and diversity within podiatry and gain a better understanding of the scope of practice and the graduate challenges they may encounter as part of their professional lives.